History of Steve Witkoff in Timeline

 November 12, 2024: Selected as Special Envoy to the Middle East

-In November 2024, President-elect Donald Trump announced the appointment of Witkoff as the United States Special Envoy to the Middle East, despite Witkoff having no prior diplomatic experience.
+In November 2024, President-elect Donald Trump announced the appointment of Steven Witkoff as the United States Special Envoy to the Middle East, despite Witkoff having no prior diplomatic experience.

-January 2025: Key Role in Ceasefire Negotiations
+January 2025: Key Role in Negotiating Ceasefire

-January 29, 2025: Entry into Gaza
+January 29, 2025: Visit to Gaza

-February 11, 2025: Meeting with Putin in Moscow
+February 11, 2025: Meeting with President Putin in Moscow

 March 2, 2025: Israeli Government Stopped Entry of Goods into Gaza

-March 3, 2025: Existence of 'Witkoff-plan' unconfirmed
+March 3, 2025: Lack of Confirmation of "Witkoff-plan"

-March 2025: Concern Over Middle East Destabilization
+March 2025: Concern Over Destabilization of Middle Eastern Countries

-March 2025: Syria's New Leader
+March 2025: Thoughts on Syria's Leader

 In March 2025, Steven Witkoff suggested that Syria's new leader Ahmed al-Sharaa may have changed since his association with Al-Qaeda.